omelikechi/localgraph/README.md

 ### What PFS does
 - Expands the local graph outward from the targets, layer by layer, up to `max_radius`.
-- Uses [**integrated path stability selection**](https://github.com/omelikechi/ipss) to perform nonparametric neighborhood estimation with FDR control.
+- Uses [**integrated path stability selection**](https://github.com/omelikechi/ipss) at each node in a new layer to perform nonparametric feature selection with FDR control.
 - Only includes a new node if any path from a target has cumulative q-value ≤ `qpath_max`, ensuring control of pathwise false discoveries.

 ## Full list of `pfs` arguments